-At the present time (2000) there are 437 Meals on Wheels branches in operation throughout South Africa - these include traditional MOW services, old-age homes, service centers, frail care centers, soup kitchens, feeding schemes and crèches.
-The MOW service is run mostly by voluntary helpers who give of their precious free time to prepare, deliver and serve almost two million meals per annum to the struggling elderly in South Africa.
+Meals on wheels started in 1964 in a small church kitchen in East London (South Africa).
+As of 2000 there are 437 Meals on Wheels branches in operation throughout South Africa - these include traditional MOW services, old-age homes, service centers, frail care centres, soup kitchens, feeding schemes and churches.
+The MOW service is run mostly by voluntary helpers who give their precious free time to prepare, deliver and serve almost two million meals per annum to the struggling elderly in South Africa.